Nissan Cedric: Fourth generation (330; 1975)

-Fifth generation 430
+Fifth generation (430; 1979)

 The 430 series was produced from 1979 through 1983.
 Engines largely carried over from the previous generation.
 Most export markets received the 2.8 L L28 OHC I6 or the new LD28 diesel version, and was called the Datsun 280C.
 For taxi use in Singapore and Hong Kong, the 2.2-liter diesel engine was still available in what was called the 220C; this model was also sold as a sedan or van in Japan until it was cancelled with the 1981 facelift.
 This was the first generation Cedric with available four-wheel disc brakes, although drums all around were fitted to the cheapest versions.
 Styling was achieved with the cooperation of Pininfarina, providing a cleaner image than the previous generation.
+The new model was a "six-light" design, with a small window in the C-pillar.
 The rear suspension was upgraded to a rigid link coil system.